anhluufromVietnam/mistral_vietnamese_custom/README.md

-# mistral_vietnamese_custom

-# 🦙 llama_cpp GPU Benchmark & Chat Interface
+# mistral_vietnamese_custom with llama_cpp GPU Benchmark & Chat Interface

 This project provides a complete setup for benchmarking, plotting, and chatting with `llama_cpp` using GPU acceleration (CUDA-only, no cuDNN required).
 It includes:

 - `benchmark.py`: Benchmark llama models with different `ctx`, `gpu_layers`, and `batch` settings.
 - `plotmat.py`: Visualize the benchmark results.
-- `AI.py`: Interact with the model through a chat interface.
+- `AI.py`: Interact with the model through a terminal chat interface.
 - `testgpu.py`: Verify GPU status and VRAM usage.

 ---